jfcloutier/karma_system/research_fellowship/fellowship.md

 * How does the predictive accuracy of causal theories -obtained from apperception- relate to perceptual precision?

-* How are symbolically-expressed beliefs formed from remembered perceptions, and how does the precision of perceptions transfer to belief certainty?
+* How are symbolically-expressed experiences formed from remembered perceptions, and how does the precision of perceptions transfer to experience certainty?

-* Can an external observer make sense of the intrinsic beliefs of an agent?
+* Can an external observer make sense of the intrinsic experiences of an agent?

-* How is normativity determined so that a robot can distinguish between desirable and undesirable beliefs?
+* How is normativity determined so that a robot can distinguish between desirable and undesirable experiences?

-* What mechanisms relate normativity and belief certainty to attention?
+* What mechanisms relate normativity and experience certainty to attention?

 * How does attention constrain apperception?

-* What role do feelings, as homeostatic signals, play in assigning normativity to beliefs?
+* What role do feelings, as homeostatic signals, play in assigning normativity to experiences?

 * How are feelings generated and communicated internally?

-* How and when are action policies synthesized from simpler actions?
+* How and when are action affordances synthesized from simpler actions?

-* How are actions evaluated for their effectiveness at acquiring new beliefs, invalidating undesirable beliefs and challenging desirable beliefs?
+* How are actions evaluated for their effectiveness at acquiring new experiences, invalidating undesirable experiences and challenging desirable experiences?

 * Can cognition be realized as a collective of simple parts -cognition actors-, each with its own limited "umwelt" and action repertoire?

-* How are beliefs abstracted within the collective, namely how do the *beliefs* of a cognition actor become the *perceptions* of another, more abstract, cognition actor?
+* How are experiences abstracted within the collective, namely how do the *experiences* of a cognition actor become the *perceptions* of another, more abstract, cognition actor?

 * How is consensus realized within a collective of cognition actors as to what actions the robot should take next?